View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

-- Rest the injured part of the body.
+- Rest: for at least 24 hours, rest the injured part of the body.

-- Apply ice packs or cold compresses for up to 10 or 15 minutes at a time every few hours for the first 2 days to prevent swelling.
+- Ice packs (or cold compresses): apply for up to 10-15 minutes at a time every few hours for the first 2 days to prevent swelling.

-- Wearing an elastic compression bandage (such as an ACE bandage) for at least 2 days will reduce swelling.
+- Compression: wear an elastic bandage (such as an ACE bandage) for at least 2 days to reduce swelling.

-- Keep the injured part elevated above the level of the heart as much as possible to reduce swelling.
+- Elevation: keep the injured part above heart level as much as possible to ease swelling.

-- Do not apply heat in any form for at least 24 hours.
+- Do not apply heat in any form for at least 24 hours after an injury.
 Heat increases swelling and pain.